Why choose Stage School Australia?

 Can a student progress into more challenging classes?

-In the Young Australian Broadway Chorus and the Victorian Youth Theatre, there is a clear developmental pathway for students to progress as their skills develop and they are promoted to more advanced classes.
+Within the Australian Youth Theatre and the Young Australian Broadway Chorus, we offer a developmental pathway for students to progress through as their skills develop and they are promoted to more advanced classes.
 See YABC course information and AYT course information for more details.
-Beginners OnStage students can progress into either the Young Australian Broadway Chorus or the Victorian Youth Theatre once they are old enough.
+Beginners OnStage students can progress into either the Young Australian Broadway Chorus or the Australian Youth Theatre once they are old enough.

 How do YABC and AYT students get a promotion?